roberto-filho/kunware/README.md

 ## Customization

-Pokemock provides a set of [Express](http://expressjs.com/de/) middlewares which you can use independently.
+Kunware provides a set of [Express](http://expressjs.com/de/) middlewares which you can use independently.
 The default app defined in `createDefaultApp.js` is an opinionated stack of middlewares which you're encouraged to hack on.
-By re-arranging and adding middlewares (especially generators) you can tailor Pokemock to fit your APIs.
+By re-arranging and adding middlewares (especially generators) you can tailor Kunware to fit your APIs.